Somdyuti2/H-FCN/README.md

 Keras with Tensorflow backend
 Tensorflow C API

-The code provided in this project has been tested with Tensorflow version 1.12.
+The code provided in this project has been tested with Tensorflow version 1.12 on Ubuntu 16.04.
 The GPU version has been used for training and the CPU version for encoding.

 ## Install Tensorflow C API
 Install the Tensorflow [C API](https://www.tensorflow.org/install/lang_c).
 The CPU version has been used for integration with the VP9 encoder.
 For best performance, compile the library [from source](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/tools/lib_package/README.md)  enabling all the CPU extensions (AVX, AVX2, SSE 4.2, FMA etc.) supported by your processor.
 Additionally, if you are using an Intel processor, build with support for Intel's [MKL-DNN](https://software.intel.com/en-us/articles/intel-optimization-for-tensorflow-installation-guide) by setting the build config as `--config=mkl` to get a further boost in performance.